The Journey Back

 Summary of The Journey Back Summary of The Journey Back Reviews for The Journey Back An Excerpt from The Journey Back

-His bold escape from a juvenile detention facility nearly kills him, but soon an angry fourteen-year-old Digger is on the run, hijacking a tractor trailer, "borrowing" a bicycle, and stealing a canoe.
+Nine months in a juvenile detention facility was the punishment for his crime.
+After just a month he makes a bold escape that nearly kills him and soon an angry fourteen-year-old Digger is on the run.
 When injuries stop him, Digger hides at a riverside campground, where he befriends a young boy and a girl his own age.
-New friends, a job caring for rescued horses, and risking his life to save another make Digger realize that the journey back is not just about getting home, it's about discovering what he's really running from, and how to come to terms with his troubled past.
+New friends, a job caring for rescued horses, and risking his life to save another make Digger realize that the journey back is not just about getting home.
+But he come to terms with his troubled past and face what he's really running from?

 A daring escape.